Vlasov Equations on Directed Hypergraph Measures: Introduction

 Let us review some recent works, where the emphasis is the influence of the heterogeneity of the underlying graph on the dynamics of the network, in which case particles are distinguishable.
-Among all types of networks in epidemiology, ecology, social science, one key benchmark example is the \emph{Kuramoto network}, a network of oscillators used to model diverse phenomena in e.g., physics, neuroscience, etc. \cite{N18}.
-For deterministic oscillator dynamics (particularly for deterministic Kuramoto network coupled on deterministic or random (e.g., Erd\H{o}s-R\'{e}nyi) graphs), the well-posedness and approximation of the MFL has been investigated \cite{KM18,CM19} for a Kuramoto network coupled on a sequence of heterogeneous graphs whose limit is a \emph{graphon} \cite{L12}.
-Based on the VE, one can then further study the bifurcations in the Kuramoto network \cite{CM19}.
-Later, the results were generalized to the situation, where the graph limit may not necessarily be a graphon, e.g., a \emph{graphop} \cite{GK20}, a \emph{digraph measure} \cite{KX21}, or a limit of a sequence of sparse graphs\---a generalized graphon \cite{JPS21}.
+Among all types of networks in epidemiology, ecology, social science, one archetypal example is the \emph{Kuramoto network}, a network of oscillators used to model diverse phenomena in e.g., physics, neuroscience, etc. \cite{N18}.
+For deterministic oscillator dynamics (particularly for deterministic Kuramoto network coupled on deterministic or random (e.g., Erd\H{o}s-R\'{e}nyi) graphs), the well-posedness and approximation of the MFL have been investigated \cite{KM18,CM19} for a Kuramoto network coupled on a sequence of heterogeneous graphs whose limit is a \emph{graphon} (an integrable function on the square $[0,1]^2$) \cite{L12}.
+Based on the VE, one can then further study the bifurcations of the Kuramoto network \cite{CM19}.
+The results were further generalized to the situation, where the graph limit may not necessarily be a graphon, but e.g., a \emph{graphop} \cite{GK20}, a \emph{digraph measure} \cite{KX21}, or a limit of a sequence of sparse graphs\---a generalized graphon \cite{JPS21}.
 We point out that the technical approach in \cite{JPS21} is different from that in \cite{KX21}.
 In stochastic settings, MFL results were established for IPS based on systems of SDEs coupled also on heterogeneous graphs (particularly sparse graphs due to practical considerations) \cite{LRW19a,LRW19,ORS20}.